Best Mobile Card Readers for UK Businesses

 Pricing

-Tide offers extensive dashboards with advanced reporting tools to view sales by employees, card types, or items.
+The Tide Card Reader and app offer extensive dashboards with advanced reporting tools to view sales by employees, card types, or items.
 This can be a helpful tool to better understand your business finances live on Tide’s platform.

 Despite some usability issues, as we’ll come to shortly, we were impressed with Tide’s hardware, too.
-Its Card Reader Plus has a battery that lasts all day on one single charge, bettering SumUp’s card reader, and its interface is attractive to the eye.
+Its Card Reader has a battery that lasts all day on one single charge, bettering SumUp’s card reader, and its interface is attractive to the eye.
+Plus, it comes with a built-in 4G SIM, for optimal connectivity, even when paired via Bluetooth to the Tide app.

 smartphone showing tide app with dashboard of data